 A new CMS-led initiative called the Hospital Quality Improvement Contractor (HQIC) is beginning now to provide continued support in quality and patient safety to eligible hospitals.
 HQIC will build effectively upon the achievements of the recent Hospital Improvement Innovation Network (HIIN).

 Over the next four years, HQIC will support rural and critical access hospitals, as well as those hospitals serving vulnerable populations.
 Altogether, CMS has identified more than 2,600 hospitals nationally that are eligible to participate, including more than 100 hospitals in Kansas.

 KHC and KHA are pleased to partner with the Iowa Healthcare Collaborative as part of the Compass HQIC Network, which will serve hospitals in Kansas, Iowa, Mississippi, and South Dakota.
 As part of the Compass Network, KHC and its partners will provide enrolled hospitals valued services, technical assistance, data, and intervention support as part of this initiative.

 Since 2012, KHC has successfully led previous cycles of CMS hospital-based initiatives statewide—namely the Hospital Engagement Network (1.0 and 2.0) and the Hospital Improvement Innovation Network (HIIN).

 HQIC will focus on three of the four CMS aims, which are aligned with the CMS Rural Health Strategy:

 Aim 1: Improve Behavioral Health Outcomes, with a focus on decreased opioid misuse;

 Aim 2: Increase patient safety with a focus on reduction of harm, and

 Aim 4: Increase the quality of care transitions with a focus on high utilizers in an effort to improve overall utilization.

-KHC looks forward to the next chapter in our partnership with Kansas hospitals and hope you will be a part of it with us.
+KHC is pleased to be part of this next chapter in quality improvement and patient safety—we hope you will be a part of it with us.